robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 Pressing save will save the directories to a json file named `saved_dirs.json `.
 If using the KAIST dataset, the user is recommended to place the images in the root directory following the defined list in line 60.
 This is highly recommended to do since the KAIST dataset is very large and our current  implementation takes every 200 images.
-When using the KAIST dataset for evaluation, it is also recommended to simply add `"KAIST"` to the `saved_dirs.json` file.
+When using the KAIST dataset for  evaluation, it is also recommended to simply add `"KAIST"` to the ` saved_dirs.json`  file.
+If the user is working with thermograms, then change the variable `datasets` to `datasets = ['thermal'` and if the user is working with both thermal and RGB data, then change the variable `datasets` to ` datasets = ['thermal', 'div2k']`.
 For convenience, here is an example of how `saved_dirs.json` should look if using both thermal and RGB images.

 ```
 {"thermal":